ibm-cloud-docs/openpages/iam-synchronization.md

 ### In {{site.data.keyword.Bluemix_notm}}, re-creating  a group that was previously deleted

 **Outcome in {{site.data.keyword.openpages_short}}**

+The corresponding {{site.data.keyword.openpages_short}} group that has a name with the prefix "Cloud IAM -" is moved back to be a  subgroup under the "Workflow, Reporting and Others" group.

 If any users exist in this new group, they are associated with the re-created group.